 With commercial flooring, the first thing that you want to do is consider the specific application that it will be used for.
 Flooring for a high traffic hallway has different requirements then flooring used in a showroom for a retail outlet.
 You have to match the materials to the environment, traffic, and use.
 Other important considerations include ease of installation and durability and maintenance factors.

-Durability: Even with regular maintenance many commercial flooring applications will wear out and need to be replaced every few years.
+Even with regular maintenance, many commercial flooring applications will wear out and need to be replaced every few years.
 The longer the life of the material, the less this will be a cost issue.

 The durability of a material can be balanced against how easy it is to remove and replace.
 For example, while granite is extremely durable, it is also quite hard to remove.
 On the other hand, carpet may wear out in several years in high traffic areas, yet it is relatively inexpensive and easy to replace.